SayMotion/REST-API/README.md

 * It is a specific variant animation id from the above previously generated text2motion job

+**blendDuration : **duration of the merge prompt generated frames

+**editRequest**

+* A json string, containing simple edit requests to the inpainting/merging region such as trimming it from left (integer value) or right (integer value).
+The values represent frame counts and are always positive.

 **inPaintingRequest**

 * A json string, containing inpainting prompt and intervals in frame numbers.

+**mergingRequest**

+* A json string, contains merging related information such as the id & variant id of the to be merged animation job.

 For the **render **processor, here are the parameters.